Home Sănătate How does a lack of vitamins and microelements manifest?

 • frequent heartbeat.

-The reason for the lack of calcium in the body is mainly an unbalanced diet, diets are especially dangerous.
-Calcium is easily excreted from the body by caffeine, so coffee and tea lovers, without noticing it, flush this valuable element from their body.
-Other factors provocateurs include diseases of the thyroid gland, kidneys, and dysbiosis.
-There is a drop in calcium levels during the perinatal period and at the time of lactation.
+The lack of calcium in the body is mainly caused by an unbalanced diet; diets are especially dangerous.
+Calcium is easily removed from the body by caffeine, so coffee and tea lovers without noticing it wash this valuable element out of their body.
+Other provoking factors include diseases of the thyroid gland, kidneys, and dysbacteriosis.
+There is a drop in calcium levels during the perinatal period and during lactation.

-Summing up, I would like to remind you of the important thing: in attempts to improve health, the main thing is not to overdo it.
+To summarize, I would like to remind you of something important: when trying to improve your health, the main thing is not to overdo it.
 Here are the main symptoms that may indicate that the body is asking for help.
-But as you can see, some of the symptoms are similar, so you can accurately determine the lack of a specific vitamin only through a blood test.
+But as you can see, some symptoms are similar, so the lack of a specific vitamin can only be accurately determined through a blood test.
 Never self-medicate, even take vitamins only after the need arises.
 Paradoxically, in this case it is better to have a deficit than a surplus.
-After all, it is much more difficult to remove excess vitamins than to make up for the deficiency.
+After all, removing excess vitamins is much more difficult than replenishing a deficiency.

 Leave a Reply